heremaps/xyz-documentation/docs/studio/data.md

 ### Upload datasets

-You can upload datasets from your computer for use in XYZ by adding them onto the map.
+You can upload datasets from your computer for use in Here Studio by adding them onto the map.

 One way is to click the **+ Add** button and select one or multiple files